In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 So by planning ahead you can usually get the reservations you want, when you want them.

-And that it is making it a little more challenging for those who like to camp spontaneously.
+And that is making it a little more challenging for those who like to camp spontaneously.

 But making reservations in Thousand Trails well in advance still works well in most cases.